SS Schiller: Wreck

 Captain Thomas needed to slow due to poor visibility in thick sea fog as she entered the English Channel, and was able to calculate that his ship was in the region of the Isles of Scilly, thus within range of the Bishop Rock lighthouse, which would provide him with information about his position.
 To facilitate finding the islands and the reefs that surround them, volunteers from the passengers were brought on deck to try to find the light.
 These lookouts unfortunately failed to see the light, which they were expecting on the starboard quarter, when in fact it was well to port.
 This meant that the Schiller was sailing straight between the islands on the inside of the lighthouse, leaving the ship heading towards the Retarrier Ledges.

 Schiller grounded on the reef at 10 pm and sustained significant damage, but not enough in itself to sink the large ship.
-The captain attempted to reverse off the rocks, pulling the ship free, but exposing it to the heavy seas that were brewing, which flung the liner onto the rocks by its broadside three times, staving in the hull and making the ship list dangerously as the lights died and pandemonium broke out on deck as passengers fought to get into the lifeboats.
+The captain attempted to reverse off the rocks, pulling the ship free, but exposing it to heavy seas, which flung the liner onto the rocks by its broadside three times, staving in the hull and making the ship list dangerously as the lights died and pandemonium broke out on deck as passengers fought to get into the lifeboats.
 It was at these boats that the real disaster began, as several were not seaworthy due to poor maintenance and others were destroyed, crushed by the ship's funnels, which fell amongst the panicked passengers.
 The captain attempted to restore order with his pistol and sword, but as he did so, the only two serviceable lifeboats were launched, carrying 27 people, far fewer than their full capacity.
 These boats eventually made it to shore, carrying 26 men and one woman.

 On board the ship, the situation only became worse, as breakers washed completely over the wreck.
 All the women and children on board, over 50 people, were hurried into the deck house to escape the worst of the storm.
 There, the greatest tragedy happened, when before the eyes of the horrified crew and male passengers, a huge wave ripped off the deck house roof and swept the occupants into the sea, killing all inside.
 The wreck continued to be pounded all night, and gradually those remaining on board were swept away or died from exposure to cold seas, wind, and resulting hypothermia, until the morning light brought rescue for a handful of survivors.